 - Bring the supplies you prepared the night before your interview.

-- Be considerate and polite to ALL staﬀ members.
-You never know who will provide input for a hiring decision.
+- Be considerate and polite to all staﬀ members.

-- Avoid any scents or jewelry that may be distracting to the employer.
+- Avoid any scents that may be distracting to the employer.

 - Relate your skills, accomplishments, and objectives to the needs of the company.

 - Provide speciﬁc examples when possible using the SARA method (Situation, Action, Result, Application).

 - Focus on the positive aspects of your training and experience.
 You don’t have to apologize for any perceived lack of experience or background.

 - Use clear and direct language.
 Avoid using filler words such as “um” or “like.”
 Make your point and don’t ramble.

 - Maintain eye contact with your interviewer(s).
 If there are multiple interviewers, remember to engage with all of them.

 - Be aware of your body language.
 Convey confidence and engagement with your posture.